 At “Eureka” moments a part of the right side of the brain (the right anterior temporal lobe) lights up.

 Could we boost our right brain and activate the right anterior temporal lobe using yoga?

-Then there’s the fact that practicing yoga leads to a spike in the neurotransmitter GABA.
+Then there’s the fact that practising yoga leads to a spike in the neurotransmitter GABA.

-Neuroscientists believe that creativity and ideas comes about through the generation of new neurons and new neural pathways.
+Neuroscientists believe that creativity and ideas come about through the generation of new neurons and new neural pathways.
 To do this, the brain needs GABA.
-So the spike in GABA created by yoga is massively beneficial for creativity.
+So, the spike in GABA created by yoga is massively beneficial for creativity.